kubeshop/testkube/docs/oauth.md

 48f0a2b815ddc0a437825ccb27548d25
 ```

-# Create Github OAuth application
+# Create Github OAuth Application

-Register new Github OAuth application for your personal or organization account.
+Register a new Github OAuth application for your personal or organization account.

 ![Register new App](img/github_app_request.png)

 Pay attention to the usage of the scheme (http or https) in uris.
-Homepage URL
+The homepage URL
-should be UI home page http://testdash.testkube.io
+should be UI home page http://testdash.testkube.io.

-Authorization callback URL
+The authorization callback URL
-should be prebuilt page at UI website http://testdash.testkube.io/oauth2/callback
+should be a prebuilt page at the UI website http://testdash.testkube.io/oauth2/callback.

 ![View created App](img/github_app_response.png)

-Remember generated Client ID and Client Secret
+Remember the generated Client ID and Client Secret.

-# OAuth service, deployment and ingresses parameters
+# OAuth Service, Deployment and Ingresses Parameters

 Pass values to Testkube Helm chart during installation or upgrade (they are empty by default).
 Pay attention to the usage of the scheme (http or https) in uris.